 Day Before/Day of Wedding Prep Instructions:

 A couple of days before the wedding day, take the veil out to prep it for the big day!
 Unfold the veil to let all the wrinkles release.
 For stubborn wrinkles and creases, use a steamer to gently straighten it out.
-These Conair steamers are my favorite!
+This handheld steamer is my favorite!
 They work as well as my professional grade steamer and are easy to travel with and affordable.